How to Introduce a New Puppy to Your Current Dog

 In Conclusion

 Introducing a new puppy to an existing dog requires patience, understanding, and plenty of extra care.
-By following these steps, you can help both animals to form a strong, loving bond and provide a safe and harmonious environment in your home.
+By following these steps, you can help both animals form a strong, loving bond and provide a safe and harmonious environment in your home.
 With the right approach, your two dogs can become best friends in no time!

 For additional guidance on introducing puppies to existing dogs, be sure to contact an experienced veterinarian or dog trainer for professional advice.
 They will be able to give you tailored tips and strategies to ensure that your furry friends can live in harmony.